 6 mobile gaming scams and how to avoid them

-Scam artists have long used mobile games to trick people into giving up their personal or financial information.
-They've used fake apps and games to install malware on gamers’ devices and they're always happy to charge gamers big bucks for fake power-ups, armour enhancements and other gaming goodies that they have no intention of providing.
+That's because scam artists have long used mobile games to trick people into giving up their personal or financial information.
+They target unsecured mobile devices using fake apps and games to install malware on those gamers’ devices.
+And they're always happy to charge gamers big bucks for fake power-ups, armour enhancements, and other gaming goodies that they have no intention of providing.

-There are risks involved in mobile gaming but if you think smart, you can avoid the scammers.
-It just requires that you recognize the most common mobile scams and take the steps necessary to avoid them.
+There are risks involved in mobile gaming.
+But you can avoid the scammers.
+It just requires recognising the most common mobile gaming scams and taking the necessary steps to avoid them.

-Here's a look at some of the more common traps cyberthieves set when trying to scam mobile gamers and how you can thwart their efforts.
+Here's a look at some of the more common traps cyberthieves set, when trying to scam mobile gamers, and the steps you can take to thwart their efforts.

 Mobile gaming scam No. 1: Credential stuffing